Home

 Where to find primates in Indonesia, Malaysia and Thailand.
 Macaque monkeys are just about everywhere -- sitting by the roadside in forests, on roof-tops, around temples and shrines, and unfortunately, picnic areas and parks where they have become accustomed to hand-outs.
 Please Do Not Feed Them.
 Human food is not a natural part of their diet, and they can become aggressive towards people.
 A monkey bite can easily become infected or give the recipient rabies.

 An alert visitor to Southeast Asia might see langurs as well as macaques.
-The apes and larger monkeys of Southeast Asia are concentrated in the rainforests of Sumatra and Kalimantan, Borneo.
-Here you'll find proboscis monkeys, gibbons and orangutans.
+The apes and larger monkeys of Southeast Asia are concentrated in the rainforests of Sumatra and Borneo (both Malaysian and Indonesian).
+Here you'll find proboscis monkeys, gibbons, langurs and orangutans.
 Their habitat is threatened by the increasing expansion of palm oil plantations and the orangutans' very existence is now endangered.
 Political activism and Eco-tourism may be their only chances for survival (for instance, we don't buy palm-oil products).
 Educational opportunities abound!
 Expeditions can be organized to access the habitats of these animals, and there are volunteer opportunities for those with more time.

 Many of the primates shown here were seen and photographed in Tanjung Puting National Park, Kalimantan, Borneo, Indonesia.
-To get there by boat you sail up the Kumai River to the town of Kumai where you can hire a klotok to take you into the park.
+To get there by boat you sail up the Kumai River to the town of Kumai where you can hire a klotok boat (so named because of the sound of their single-cylinder diesel engines) to take you into the park.
 By air, you need to fly from Jakarta (Indonesia's capital) to one of the main towns in Kalimantan such as Banjarmasin or Palangkaraya, then to Pangkalanbun, the airport nearest Kumai and the park.

-Getting to Langkawi, Malaysia is easier, either by ferry from the Peninsula or by air from Kuala Lumpur or Bangkok.
+Getting to Langkawi, Malaysia one can travel by ferry from the Peninsula or by air from Kuala Lumpur or Bangkok.
+The national parks of Malaysian Borneo are easily accessed by air from Kuala Lumpur.

 For more on other animals (fauna) of SE Asia, both reptiles and mammals, see our Other SE Asia Animals page.
 Check our SE Asia Birds page for more on the birds we saw.